Time in physics: Regularities in nature

 In order to measure time, one can record the number of occurrences (events) of some periodic phenomenon.
 The regular recurrences of the seasons, the motions of the sun, moon and stars were noted and tabulated for millennia, before the laws of physics were formulated.
 The sun was the arbiter of the flow of time, but time was known only to the hour for millennia, hence, the use of the gnomon was known across most of the world, especially Eurasia, and at least as far southward as the jungles of Southeast Asia.

 In particular, the astronomical observatories maintained for religious purposes became accurate enough to ascertain the regular motions of the stars, and even some of the planets.

 At first, timekeeping was done by hand by priests, and then for commerce, with watchmen to note time as part of their duties.

 The tabulation of the equinoxes, the sandglass, and the water clock became more and more accurate, and finally reliable.
-For ships at sea, boys were used to turn the sandglasses and to call the hours.
+For ships at sea, marine sandglasses were used.
+These devices allowed sailors to call the hours, and to calculate sailing velocity.